lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/Components.rst

  - Avoid using the sensor outdoors in heavy wind, rain, or when surfaces are highly absorbent to ultrasound.

-8. IR Receiver Module and Remote Control
+8. IR Receiver Module And Remote Control
 ----------------------------------------

 .. image:: _static/Component/10.ir.png